colindembovsky/hydejack-starter-kit/_posts/2020-06-25-github-enterprise-with-azure-devops.markdown

 layout: post
 title: 'Hosting Code On Premises: GitHub Enterprise with Azure DevOps'
 date: '2020-06-25 19:12:33'
+description: >
+  Do you want to be on the latest DevOps platforms, but are required to keep source code on premises?
+In this post I talk about considerations for hosting GitHub Enterprise and Azure DevOps Server on premises.
 tags:
 - github
 - devops